qyralabs/mcp-security-overview/docs/architecture-principles.md

 Securing AI agents that interact with production systems requires architectural decisions that differ from traditional application security.

-This document outlines design principles derived from production deployments.
+This document outlines core principles derived from production deployments.

 ---